Exercise and Coronary Artery Disease

 It turns out that relying on LDL-cholesterol to monitor your vascular health is only partially helpful.
 When nearly 137,000 patients hospitalized for their first heart attack (ie., no prior history of CAD) were analyzed, it was revealed that 41.5% had an LDL level of less than 100 mg/dL (Sachdeva A, et al. 2009).
 This is a disturbingly high percentage because this level of LDL cholesterol is considered desirable for most people, including those with multiple risk factors for CAD.

 In patients with documented cardiovascular disease, it has been shown that lowering the LDL-cholesterol to a very low 75 mg/dL is even better than a level of 101 mg/dL (Cannon CP, et al. 2006).
 But, such an aggressive approach isn't necessary for someone who only has an elevated LDL-cholesterol and no other risk factors.
-And, in patients with multiple risk factors, aggressive therapy does not automatically mean a definite reduction in clinical events (Howard BV, et al. 2008).
+And, in patients with multiple risk factors, aggressive lowering of cholesterol does not automatically mean a definite reduction in clinical events (Howard BV, et al. 2008).

 Even when the LDL-cholesterol is 70 mg/dL or less, coronary artery disease can still occur: